1976 Copa Libertadores

 The Copa Libertadores 1976 was the 17th edition of the Copa Libertadores, CONMEBOL's annual international club tournament.
 The tournament began on February 23 and ended on July 30.

 Cruzeiro won the competition, being the first Brazilian team, after Pelé's Santos, to win the continental competition.
 During the tournament, Cruzeiro suffered a great setback: the loss of the player Roberto Batata, who died in a car crash.

+This tournament is also known for having the fastest goal ever scored in any edition of the Copa Libertadores tournament with Alianza Lima forward Félix Suárez Becerra scoring the first of three goals against Independiente Santa Fe in only six seconds.

 Independiente, the defending champions who had won four consecutive titles till the 1975 edition of the tournament, were defeated in the semifinals by fellow Argentina club River Plate.